sumonbarai/backend-project-npm/Readme.md

 ## Installation

-- you have to install this package in your machine Dlobally
+- you have to install this package in your machine Globally
 - go to your terminal and run bellow command by root user in your machine

 ```javascript